wwaihoe/LeBron-Playoffs-Stats/README.md

 # LeBron-Playoffs-Stats
 Taking a look at LeBron James' playoff basic and advanced statistics across different stints in his career and how they are related with the outcome of the game.
+Used Python for data preparation and Python and Power BI for data visualisation.

 ### Counting Stats